 Conclusion on the usability of the band 1785-1805 MHz for audio PMSE applications

-The studies regarding the impact on PMSE show that a setup procedure is required to ensure the needed QoS for PMSE, in the presence of MFCN interference.
+The studies regarding the impact on PMSE show that a setup procedure is required to ensure the needed QoS for PMSE,.
 The technical conditions under which PMSE could be operated with sufficient QoS will depend upon the interference scenarios, the worst case being when a MFCN LTE UE is used close to the PMSE receiver.

+Editorial note: Further studies of the interference scenario LTE UE is interfering the victim PMSE receiver will be performed and submitted directly to the next ECC meeting.

 Usability of the band 821-832 MHz for PMSE audio applications